YuanSun-UoM/IPTpy/README.md

 | Species                                    | Generates all species by default (no user selection).        | Allows users to select specific species as needed.           |
 | Period                                     | Selected by year(s).                                         | Selected by year(s) and months                               |

-- While IPT-py does not yet replicate all IPT functionalities, contributions are welcome to further enhance its capabilities.
+- While IPT-py does not yet replicate all IPT functionalities, contributions are welcome to enhance its capabilities further.

 ## Comparison of Global Anthropogenic Inventories